spang99/diembftv4/README.md

 # DiemBFT V4

 Platform:
 For our implementation, we used pyDistAlgo version 1.1.0b15 and CPython version 3.7.
-The operating systems used are macOS **\_** and Windows 10.
+The operating systems used are macOS OS 10.14 and Windows 10.
 This program is hosted on a laptop.

 Workload generation.
 Workload generation consists of a simple Workload class, contained within diembftv4/src/Client.da.
 The class maintains num_requests, delay, and retransmit attributes.
 Num_requests simply tells the client how many requests it should send over the course of its lifetime.
 Delay is how long it should wait between requests (only 1 pending request at a time is allowed), and retransmit is a boolean that tells the client to retransmit a request for which it has already verified committment.
 These 3 parameters allow us to test a variety of cases and behaviors, ranging from message loss, validator caching, and dry spells in the validator MemPools.